tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

   algorithm (processing either UTF-8 or UTF-16) will be selected (as mentioned above).

+- The Unicode algorithms are low-level tools that most C++ users will not need to touch, een if their code needs to be Unicode-aware.
+C++ users should also be provided higher-level, string-like abstractions (provisionally called `std::text`) that will handle all the messy Unicode details, leaving C++ users to think about their program instead of Unicode).

 # The shortest Unicode normalization primer I can manage

 You can have different strings of code points that mean the same thing.
 For